Fredy Clue: Music career

 Clue also plays nyckelharpa for the folk trio Fælt, as well as quartets Furuhill and Woodlands+Bäckafall.
 Furuhill plays traditional Swedish folk music and released the EP Får Vi Bjuda in 2022.
 Woodlands+Bäckafall formed in 2020, combining two preexisting musical duos: Clue with Hampus Grönberg and Kristina Leesik with Justyna Krzyżanowska.
 The band combines Swedish, Nordic, Celtic, and Scottish folk music traditions, and played for the Gothenburg Folk Festival in March 2024.
 In 2023, they were one of eight ensembles awarded a continuing education scholarship by the Royal Swedish Academy of Music.
 These awards support training and professional development in Swedish classical, jazz, and folk music.
 In 2025, they released an album titled Traditional Colours.
 Also in that year, Clue helped organize the Gothenburg Folk Festival.
-In October of that year, the Planeta Festival in Gothenberg announced they would be awarding Clue the Inspirator of the Year award.
+In October of that year, the Planeta Festival in Gothenburg announced they would be awarding Clue the Inspirator of the Year award.
+Since 2024, Clue has produced techno folk music with their older brother Johan, who has performed since 2018 under the stage name Dyur.
+Dyur produces techno rhythms to accompany acoustic nyckelharpa from Clue.
+The duo is called Dyur X Fredy Clue.